chrisdone/website/hakyll/posts/rust.markdown

 When combined with iterators, I think understanding such code is quite difficult.

+## As a general purpose language

+I feel like Rust is self-defined as a "systems" language, but it's being used to write web apps and command-line tools and all sorts of things.

+This is a little disappointing, but also predictable: the more successful your language, the more people will use your language for things it wasn't intended for.

 ## Conclusions, if any

 I won't be using Rust for any of my own personal projects.
 But it's